mikrovonka366/trs_parking/README.md

 - If a car moves, the ticket is removed and the location is updated
 - All major actions are logged to Discord if webhook is set

----

-## Support

-If you like this resource and want to support my work, you can donate via PayPal: **[paypalme/JozefHruska123](https://www.paypal.com/paypalme/JozefHruska123)**

-Thank you for using and supporting my work!